-With the exception of the Distributor, its affiliated companies and those Trustees that are not Independent Trustees, no interested person of the Trust or any Trustee of the Trust had any direct or indirect financial interest in the operation of the Plans or any related agreement.
-Benefits to the Funds and their shareholders resulting from the Plans are believed to include (1) enhanced shareholder service, (2) asset retention, and (3) enhanced portfolio management opportunities and bargaining position with third-party service providers and economies of scale arising from having asset levels higher than they would be if the Plans were not in place.
+With the exception of the Distributor, its affiliated companies and those Trustees that are not Independent Trustees, no interested person of the Trusts or any Trustee of the Trusts had any direct or indirect financial interest in the operation of the Plans or any related agreement.
+Benefits to the Funds and their shareholders resulting from the Plans are believed to include (1) enhanced shareholder service, (2) asset retention and (3) enhanced portfolio management opportunities and bargaining position with third party service providers and economies of scale arising from having asset levels higher than they would be if the Plans were not in place.

-The Distributor controls the word "Natixis" in the names of the Natixis Funds Trusts and if it should cease to be the principal distributor of such Funds' shares, the Trust may be required to change its name and delete these words or letters.
-The Distributor also acts as principal distributor for Natixis Funds Trust I, Natixis Funds Trust IV, Loomis Sayles Funds I, Loomis Sayles Funds II and Gateway Trust.
+The Distributor controls the word "Natixis" in the names of the Natixis Funds Trusts and if it should cease to be the principal distributor of such Funds' shares, the Trusts may be required to change their names and delete these words or letters.
+The Distributor also acts as principal distributor for Natixis Funds Trust II, Natixis Funds Trust IV and Gateway Trust.
 The address of the Distributor is 888 Boylston Street, Suite 800, Boston, MA 02199-8197.

-For Class A shares, the service fee is payable only to reimburse the Distributor for amounts it pays in connection with providing personal services to investors and/or maintaining shareholder accounts.
-The portion of the various fees and expenses for Class A, Class C, and Class T shares that are paid (reallowed) to securities dealers are shown below.
+The portion of the various fees and expenses for Funds offering Class A, Class T and, with respect to certain Funds, Class C shares that are paid (reallowed) to securities dealers are shown below.